-Please Note: Curricular Practical Training will require concurrent full-time coursework to maintain lawful status as a student.
+Please Note: Curricular Practical Training will require concurrent full-time coursework (except during summer quarter) to maintain lawful status as a student.
 Also note restrictions in amount of CPT: If you engage in 12 months or more of full-time CPT, this makes you ineligible for OPT.
 This means that you should only use CPT for an amount of time LESS THAN 12 months full-time.

 If your desired internship is unpaid, you may be wondering if you still need the CPT authorization to engage in your unpaid internship.
 Read below for some more detailed information to help understand the differences between volunteering and an unpaid internship:

 Volunteering is donating your time with an organization without payment of any kind.
 In addition, this volunteer work must follow the below guidelines: